 A beautiful sauce that Julia claimed was one of the best savory sauces

 Julia Child, we owe you respect

 She acquired her knowledge while living in Paris and studying at the Cordon Bleu de Paris

-Her book, a masterpieceJulia spent many years in Paris and discovered the French food, and upon attending the Cordon Bleu, learned about French cuisine techniques.
+Julia spent many years in Paris and discovered the French food, and while attending the Cordon Bleu, learned about French cuisine techniques.

 After writing her book, Julia appeared on American television in a series called "The French Chef"

 This house is not a museum but a private house

 House of Julia in Paris